flashbots/suave-specs/specs/rigil/kettle.md

 ```

-## Honest Computor
+## Honest Kettle

-At present, the protocol relies on the honesty of computors, akin to the reliance on honest block builders and relays.
-An honest computor performs the aforementioned duties of:
+At present, the protocol relies on the honesty of Kettles, akin to the reliance on honest block builders and relays.
+An honest Kettle performs the aforementioned duties of:

 - **Handling Confidential Compute Requests**
 - **Maintaining Confidential Data Privacy**
 - **Maintaining the Confidential Data Store**
 - **Propagating Confidential Compute Results**

-On the Rigil testnet Computors do not live inside of Trusted Execution Environments, and because of this, a malicious computor could alter it's source code to censor Confidential Compute Requests and their results.
+On the Rigil testnet Kettles do not live inside of Trusted Execution Environments, and because of this, a malicious Kettle could alter it's source code to censor Confidential Compute Requests and their results.

 ## Confidential Computation

-To successfuly process a request for confidential computation Computors must engage the Confidential Compute Process.
+To successfuly process a request for confidential computation Kettles must engage the Confidential Compute Process.

 ### Confidential Compute Process

 Confidential compute is defined by use of an [offchain function call](https://docs.soliditylang.org/en/latest/contracts.html#view-functions), signified in solidity via the `view` modifier.

 These view functions are used in conjunction with plaintext access to decrypted data to perform confidential computation on the decrypted data.
 From there results and a signature of integrity are propagated along with the initial request.
-The confidential data is propagated separately via the confidential data store, but other Computors do not need the underlying data as they will trust any valid signature attesting to the computation's integrity.
+The confidential data is propagated separately via the confidential data store, but other Kettles do not need the underlying data as they will trust any valid signature attesting to the computation's integrity.

 ![Confidential Compute Process](../../assets/CCR.png)